 It can often seem as though the world is spiralling out of control.
 Our news reports consistently paint a bleak picture of unrelenting chaos with the latest story of disaster being quickly replaced by a new crisis.
 In recent days, the reports of the devastating bushfires in Australia has only been overshadowed by the killing of Iranian General Qasem Soleimani and the resulting escalation of international tension, particularly in the Middle East.
 Whatever the crisis, our media is awash with blame and spin – it’s impossible to know who or what to trust.

-However, in addition to the seven ‘I am’ statements, Jesus assigns himself seven descriptions which occur at the opening of each of the seven letters to the churches in Revelation 2 and 3.
-Many of these… Continue reading
+In the book of Revelation, Jesus assigns himself seven descriptions which occur at the opening of each of the seven letters to the churches in… Continue reading

 It is rare that the second coming of Jesus Christ is mentioned in churches so we were amazed to hear it during a BBC Breakfast TV slot!